withoutboundaries/exam_29032019/README.md

-exam_29032019 is a project with a simple goal: to verify whether the word "Selenium" is found on the first 2 pages in google.com (browser Chrome).
+exam_29032019 is a project with a simple goal: to verify whether the word "Selenium" is found  in google.com (browser Chrome) on the first 2 pages.

 In order to achieve this goal 2 packages were created: page and test.